gevans/kohana-yaml/USAGE.md

 # Usage

-## General
+## Miscellaneous

-If you're using YAML for something other than I18n and configuration, you can use the YAML through `YAML::instance()` which will return an instantiated driver class of either Symfony or php-yaml, depending on whether php-yaml is available.
+If you're using YAML for something other than i18n and configuration, you can use the YAML through `YAML::instance()` which will return an instantiated driver class of either Symfony YAML or php-yaml, depending on whether php-yaml is available.

 ### Parsing

 `YAML::instance()->parse($data)` will parse YAML from a string and return it as an array.

 `YAML::instance()->parse_file($filename)` will parse YAML from a specified file and return it as an array.

+By default, PHP tags will be ignored unless you add `TRUE` as an argument to `parse_file()`.

 ### Dumping